Code4SierraLeone/KnowYourCity/README.md

 Know Your City Campaign aims at mapping all the amenities within Informal Settlement areas in Freetown, Sierra Leone, so as to help the occupants get help in the case of a disaster in the regions.
 The mapping will give details in terms of directions and distance from their current locations as well as the services offered in those areas.

-For the User Interface Design and Logic Implementation, I have used the following resources(please refer to the documentation(`to come`) for further details on each)
+For the User Interface Design and Logic Implementation, I have used the following resources(please refer to the documentation for further details on each)
 * `jQuery`
 * `HTML` & `LessCSS`
 * `Google Maps Javascript API v3`